 - Avoid ATM fees

-- Avoid checking account fees; get a free checking account
+- Avoid checking account fees; here’s my referral link to get a free checking account

 - Leave your credit and debit cards at home when you go out

 - Insulate your home better to rely less on your heater and air conditioning

 - Opt-out of all marketing emails that you receive to avoid making impulse purchases

 - Question every single purchase you make and ask yourself “what do I want more, the debt that I’m shackled to, or this thing I’m about to buy?”

 As I already mentioned, some of these ideas might seem totally ludicrous.
 That’s fine.
 This isn’t a prescription from your doctor which you must follow.
 Just pick and choose whatever you think might be useful, but remember: if you’ve got a debt problem then nothing should be off the table.
 Get crazy and don’t be afraid to push yourself.